 Where barriers to progress emerge during their time with us, responses are swift and robust:

 Our curriculum for English is designed to ensure that children and young people establish positive perceptions of themselves as readers, writers and speakers and build and refine knowledge and skills they need to express themselves in a range of contexts and styles, both in spoken and written forms.
 They will be challenged to use and apply their learning across the curriculum as they develop their appreciation of the premium value that English skills hold in the real world, both in daily life and in the workplace.

 Planning for sequential learning:

-Our progression for learning document (see left and click on link below) sets out the text types that we need to cover and the sequence of Learning Focus Points across the phases in both fiction and non-fiction writing.
+Our long term plan sets out the text types that we need to cover and the sequence of Learning Focus Points across the phases in both fiction and non-fiction writing.
 The Learning Focus Points coincide where stage of learning overlap across groups, however close attention is paid by teachers and subject leaders to ensuring age appropriateness in both the texts used and the nature of activities planned.

 Within these termly plans, suitable central texts are identified, around which sequential learning programmes can be developed using tailored approaches that are based upon Pie Corbett’s Talk for Writing.
 In each half term, children experience both fiction and non-fiction texts though the experiences these bring across the school are very different: